Richcholo/tramatch/README.md

 exit
 ```

 Replace the email address with the account you want to make an administrator.
-The administrative interface is planned for a later chunk.
+After assigning the role, the account can access `/admin` and manage destinations.

 ## Frontend commands